pandorica-opens/home/content/home/about.md

 +++

 # About me
 I am a Bioinforamtics PhD student in the laboratory of [Dr. Bing Ren](https://www.ludwigcancerresearch.org/location/san-diego-branch/bing-ren-lab).
 My research primarily foucuses on developing new techniques and computational methods to understand gene regulation at the level of single cell.
-As a part of [BRAIN Initiative Project](https://www.braininitiative.nih.gov/), I am currently working on generating a spatially resolved single-cell atlas of mouse brain.
+As a part of [BRAIN Initiative Project](https://www.braininitiative.nih.gov/), I am currently working on constructing a spatially resolved single-cell atlas of mouse brain.